-But surviving solely off food from the vendors can take a toll on your bank balance.
-And even if you do plan on eating food from the stalls, they don’t stay open forever, and you might be left starving with nothing to eat.
-And there’s nothing worse than hanging out your arse in the morning, stomach groaning, and having to wait hours until you can eat.
-This is why it’s essential to bring your own food.
+But surviving solely off food from the vendors can take a toll on your bank account.
+And even if you do plan on eating food from the stalls, they don’t stay open forever, and you might be left waddling back to your tent starving with nothing to eat.
+And there’s nothing worse than hanging out your arse, stomach groaning, and having to wait hours until you can eat.
+This is why it’s essential to bring some good food for festivals.

 But what do you bring exactly?
-Facilities are limited, and you need something quick and minimal effort.
+Facilities are limited and you need something quick that's minimal effort.
 Here are some festival food ideas to consider.

 You could put crisps at the bottom of your bag, crush them all, and they’ll still taste great.
-We don’t recommend it if you can prevent it, but you get the point.
+We don’t exactly recommend it but you get the point.
 Even better, there are dozens of flavours to keep your taste buds entertained.

-Come on, we’re British.
+Come on, we’re British, you've gotta have some beans.
+And they're a festival food staple.
 But it has to be Heinz.
 Other brands are for serial killers.
 But seriously, beans are a top choice because you can eat them cold or hot, making them one of the most popular festival foods.
 They’re also a great hangover cure thanks to the protein, sugar, salts, folic acid, zinc, and they release energy slowly to power you through to your next meal.
 And they taste fit.

 You can’t beat carbs, can you?
-You can use a simple loaf to make dozens of different kinds of sandwiches.
+You can use a simple loaf to make dozens of different kinds of sandwiches (including crisp sandwiches, the nation's fave).
 And if you bring a cooler bag for meat and cheese, the possibilities are endless.
 If you’re lucky enough to have some kind of camping stove, you can have toast for breakfast.

 Bagels are a good shout too.
-You can put all sorts of toppings in it, such as peanut butter and/or Philadelphia spread.
+You can add all sorts of toppings, such as peanut butter, Nutella, Philadelphia spread, your tinned vegetables, or just loads of bagel seasoning.
 Both are filling and high in calories.
-“High in calories” might not sound appealing, but when you’re having so much fun, it can be easy to forget to eat.
+“High in calories” might not sound too appealing, but when you’re having so much fun, it can be easy to forget to eat.
 This bagel combo should stop your stomach from eating itself if you lose track of time.

 A bottle of Lucozade the size of your arm